 Contrast CT Scans Can Also Pose a Hyperthyroid Risk

 Many physicians are quick to warn about dietary supplements.
 The authors of the first article from the Journal of General Internal Medicine concluded:

 “Dietary supplements and herbal remedies are used by an increasing number of patients without prior medical consultation.
 Therefore, patients with known thyroid disease should be advised to avoid all complementary and alternative medications that contain iodine.
 Before starting any such supplements, patients with underlying thyroid disorder should check with their physician or pharmacist.”

 What many physicians (and some radiologists) may not realize is that when they order a CT scan with contrast or cardiac catheterization, they could also trigger hyperthyroidism.
-That’s because the contrast material often contains iodide-containing material.
+That’s because the contrast material often contains iodide.
 Here is just such a case that was reported on our website along with scientific documentation of the link to hyperthyroidism.